-Depending on your eligibility, we offer you the choice of an 'any occupation' or 'own occupation' TPD definition.
-Of the two TPD definitions, the 'own occupation' definition is generally easier to satisfy if you claim but the 'any occupation' definition costs less.
+If you are working 20 hours or more a week outside the home, we offer you the choice of an 'any occupation' or 'own occupation' TPD definition.
+Of these TPD definitions, the 'own occupation' definition is generally the easiest to satisfy if you claim but the 'any occupation' definition costs less.